LibreOffice/core/libreofficekit/README.md

 development iteration (slow uploading to the device, the need to link all object files into a single `.so`, etc).

+### LOK API guidelines

+Introducing explicit new API under `include/LibreOfficeKit/` adds type safety but listing each & every micro-feature in those headers don't scale.
+Before extending those headers, consider using one of the following alternatives, which require no changes to these headers:

+- LOK client → core direction: use `postUnoCommand()` to dispatch an UNO command, optionally with parameters.
+- core → LOK client direction:
+  - Use `getCommandValues()` when this is initiated by the LOK client.
+  - Use `LOK_CALLBACK_STATE_CHANGED` with a JSON payload when this is initiated by core.

+It's useful to stick to these if possible, only add new C++ API when these are not a good fit.

 * Debugging with gdb and `gtktiledviewer`

 To run `gtktiledviewer`: